 Section B, Post Examination and Adverse Results, covers exam results, including whether or not a polyp of at least 10mm was identified.

-PDF versions of all three forms are available for you to print and record data to assist your internal workflow.
+PDF versions of both forms are available for you to print and record data to assist your internal workflow.
 You can download forms individually, or download a single PDF "form package" containing all three forms.

 Please do not mail the printable forms to the ACR.

-You may submit data to the CTC using the data entry screens for each form, or through data file uploads.
-The manual data entry process is outlined in the Case Workflow section, below, and is described in detail in the articles for the CTC Case, Exam, and Polyp forms.
+Manual data entry (which is outlined in the Case Workflow section, below, and is described in detail in the articles for the CTC Case, Exam, and Polyp forms).